Fucking Hostile: Covers

+The Breeders' guitarist Kelley Deal recorded a solo cover of the song in 2000, which appeared on the benefit compilation Free the West Memphis 3 that same year.

 American rock band New Years Day covered "Fucking Hostile" in 2018 on their EP Diary of a Creep.
 In 2019 the band performed an acoustic cover of the song.

-American thrash metal band Slayer and Phil Anselmo performed a cover of the song in Athens, Greece on July 2, 2013, after he was invited on stage to celebrate his 45th birthday.
+American thrash metal band Slayer performed a cover of the song in Athens, Greece on July 2, 2013 with Anselmo, after he was invited on stage to celebrate his 45th birthday.